ofri/Open-Knesset/docs/devel/source/environment/osx.rst

 =====================

 * Go to https://developer.apple.com/downloads
-* Search for command line tools
+* Search for "command line tools"
 * Download and install the version right for your OS

 Install pip and virtualenv